st-patrick/lamy-web/Readme.md

 # Top-Down Action RPG — Engine Seed

+### upcoming
+allow "new map" in selecting edge where to go indicate issue when a map is a neighbor to another map twice (will break atlas, hence "teleport" would be a more fitting name probably)

 ## Goals
 - Deterministic, data-driven core with a tiny level spec.
 - Simple physics (AABB, axis-separated) that scales from 1×1 to N×N actors.